 Note: The quality of the evidence is a major factor determining the grade; however, consideration is given to factors that influence findings, including consistency, impact, generalizability and applicability.
 In some cases these factors can supersede the evidence base.

-individuals in this situation would want the suggested course of action, but
+The majority of individuals in this situation would want the suggested course of action, but many would not.

-can be adapted as policy in most situations including for the use as
+The recommendation can be adapted as policy in most situations including for the use as performance indicators.

 Policy-making will require substantial debates and involvement of many stakeholders.
 Policies are also more likely to vary between regions.
 Performance indicators would have to focus on the fact that adequate deliberation about the management options has taken place.

 Quality of Evidence Grades

 We are very confident that the true effect lies close to that of the estimate of the effect.